 $1.1B to Boeing for KC-135 Tanker Maintenance

-Unforseen mechanical issues and the accompanying fleet groundings would create a crippling bottleneck in this defining array of American airpower capabilities, which is why KC-X was designated as the USAF’s highest procurement priority.
+Unforeseen mechanical issues and the accompanying fleet groundings would create a crippling bottleneck in this defining array of American airpower capabilities, which is why KC-X was designated as the USAF’s highest procurement priority.
 Meanwhile, the KC-135s need to be well and carefully maintained in order to avoid that bottleneck.
-Which is why Boeing has just received a $1.1 billion, 10-year contract to maintain the USAF’s KC-135 fleet.
-It doesn’t follow the advanced “we pay for flying planes” model being implemented for Britain’s 707-based E-3D Sentry AWACS fleet, its VC10 aerial tankers, et. al.
+Which is why Boeing received a $1.1 billion, 10-year contract to maintain the USAF’s KC-135 fleet, after breaking with its former partners at Pemco/AAII.
+That kicked off a series of competitions, appeals, and reversals that reached all the way to American appeals courts:

 The Winner